 Gazebos can be costly, but they look beautiful.
 It’s a room that you can sit in, whether it’s blazing hot or raining, and it should last for years.
 You also benefit from additional shade around the gazebo, depending on the time of day.

 7. Use Patio Umbrellas

 A patio umbrella is a tried and tested method of staying cool in the shade of your deck during summer.
-Freestanding umbrellas look elegant, and you can even get custom patio parasols to match your yard’s design.
-Offset umbrellas mean there’s no pole in the middle of your dinner table.
+Free Standing umbrellas look elegant, and you can even get custom patio parasols to match your yard’s design.
+Offset umbrellas mean there’s no pole in the middle of your outdoor dining table.
 They’re usually completely adjustable, so you can protect yourself and your loved ones against the sun all day.

 8. Opt for a Palapa

 Palapas are unique because they have a thatched roof, which some people find incredibly appealing.
 If you’re looking for that tropical-paradise-at-home look, this could be the perfect deck cover alternative for you.

 You’d be surprised at the variety of pop-up canopies and tents you can purchase to add temporary shade to your deck, although you might have a little trouble if it’s windy.
 Plus, pop-up canopies are usually designed for use on grass as opposed to decking boards.

 If you have a basic pavilion structure on your deck, you can create a marquee out of fabric, plants or bamboo.
 A marquee is a basic covering that provides a little shade, but you wouldn’t be able to rely on it for the hottest time of day.